vcfvct/aws-exam/README.md

 * ec3 metadata url: http://169.254.169.254/latest/meta-data/
 * we can use IAM roles for temporary credentials in ec2 which has a hidden process to retrieve temp credential automatically.
 In [java](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/java-dg-roles.html), we can use `InstanceProfileCredentialsProvider` to create client without having to get credential from sts manually.
 With `aws cli`, it should work out of box. some more explanation [here](http://parthicloud.com/how-to-access-s3-bucket-from-application-on-amazon-ec2-without-access-credentials/).
 To access the temp credentail via command line, run: `curl http://169.254.169.254/latest/meta-data/iam/security-credentials/role_name_goes_here` according to this [post](https://derflounder.wordpress.com/2017/04/27/using-iam-roles-on-amazon-web-services-to-generate-temporary-credentials-for-ec2-instances/), which also provided the piped sed/awk command to extract the accessid/secrte.
 * Uptime SLA for EC2/EBS is 99.95%
+* The ELB  `X-Forwarded-For` request header helps you identify the IP address of a client when you use HTTP/HTTPS load balancer.

 ## RDS
 * auto backup, stored in S3. might be slightly deley/latency during backup.